MichaelFisherHUB/terms-of-use-and-privacy-policy/README.md

 # TERMS OF USE

-The terms of this agreement (“Terms of Use”) govern the relationship between you and Lone Fisher Games regarding your use of Lone Fisher Games’ games, mobile applications, in-game chats and other related services (“Services”) provided by Lone Fisher Games.
-Use of the Service is also governed by Lone Fisher Games’ Privacy Policy, which is incorporated herein by reference.
+The terms of this agreement ("Terms of Use") govern the relationship between you and Lone Fisher Games regarding your use of Lone Fisher Games' games, mobile applications, in-game chats and other related services ("Services") provided by Lone Fisher Games.
+Use of the Service is also governed by Lone Fisher Games' Privacy Policy, which is incorporated herein by reference.

 BY DOWNLOADING, INSTALLING, USING OR OTHERWISE ACCESSING THE SERVICES PROVIDED BY LONE FISHER GAMES, YOU ACKNOWLEDGE THAT YOU HAVE READ, UNDERSTOOD, AND AGREE TO BE BOUND BY THESE TERMS OF USE AND LONE FISHER GAMES PRIVACY POLICY; AND REPRESENT THAT YOUR AGE IS SUFFICIENT FOR USE OF THE SERVICE UNDER THE APPLICABLE LAWS AND/OR YOUR LEGAL GUARDIAN HAS REVIEWED AND AGREED TO THESE TERMS OF USE.
 IF YOU DO NOT WANT TO BE BOUND BY THESE TERMS OF USE OR DISAGREE WITH THEM, PLEASE DO NOT DOWNLOAD, INSTALL, USE OR OTHERWISE ACCESS THE SERVICES.
 USE OF THE SERVICES WITHOUT ACCEPTANCE OF THESE TERMS OF USE IS STRICTLY PROHIBITED.